jackschu/uva-operating-systems-review/markdownfiles/file-systems.md

         -   we check if non-zero on boot^ if so redo transaction
     -   data of transactions (blocks) ('what im gunna do' part)
     -   only commit when no active file operation or not enough room in log for more
--   faster to do a large transactioN
+-   faster to do a large transaction
 -   problems
     -   log size - garbage collect log in background
     -   writing everything twice - makes it expensive?